ryan-a-anderson/pomdp-value-geometry/README.md

 ### Experiments (Appendix B.2)

 The MATLAB scripts in `matlab/` are the canonical implementations that produced the tables in the paper.
-The Python `local_optima_experiments.py` is an independent reference port.
+The Python files `local_optima_experiments.py` and `pomdp_enhancement_experiment.py` are ports of the same MATLAB code into Python.

 | Experiment | Paper reference | Canonical script | Reference Python port |
 |------------|----------------|------------------|----------------------|